La Grange Main Street

-The La Grange Main Street program celebrates its 20th anniversary in 2016.
+The La Grange Main Street program will celebrate its 25th anniversary in 2021!
 True grit, dreams, historic preservation of buildings and economic vitality lie at the heart of the Texas Historical Commission’s Main Street program.
 The overall goal of the Texas Main Street Program is to revitalize historic downtowns, thereby bringing the city’s center back to its historic location, creating community pride, and establishing a unique environment for all to enjoy.

 Today, there are slightly more than 80 cities in the State of Texas with Main Street designations along with a national network of over 2,000 historic downtowns and neighborhood commercial districts in the Main Street America™ movement.

 The people who make up Main Street programs across the country are passionate advocates, dedicated volunteers, influential stakeholders, and community organizers who work every day to turn the tide in their communities—catalyzing reinvestment, creating jobs, and fostering pride of place.